 The Flourish Award always presents a unique insight into printmaking from across the UK and the changing panel of selectors ensures each exhibition is quite different from the previous year.
 There is often an intriguing mix of highly skilled traditional printmaking alongside more experimental, unconventional work, pushing the boundaries of scale and medium.
 Previous judges have included high profile artists such as Anne Desmet, Norman Ackroyd, Katherine Jones and Tracy Hill, and curators such as Helen Waters, Director at Cristea Roberts Gallery.
 Previous prize winners have included Sumi Perera, Neil Bousfield, Liz K Miller, Amy-Jane Blackhall and last year’s winner Hazel Roberts.

-The winner of the Award goes on to present their own solo print exhibition at Huddersfield Art Gallery in 2021.
+The winner of the Award goes on to present a solo exhibition at Huddersfield Art Gallery in 2022.
 They will also benefit from a two-week residency at WYPW.
-In addition there are runners-up prizes, including the Great Art Award, Hawthorn Printmakers Prize, and our student/recent graduate award.